iaphub/react-native-iaphub/README.md

 					webhookStatus: "success"
 				}
 				/*
-				 * The purchase has been successful but we need to check that we webhook to our server was successful as well
+				 * The purchase has been successful but we need to check that the webhook to our server was successful as well
-				 * IAPHUB will retry sending the webhook 3 more times after 10 minutes, 1 hour and 24 hours
+				 * If the webhook request failed, IAPHUB will send you an alert and retry again in 1 minute, 10 minutes, 1 hour and 24 hours.
 				 * You can retry the webhook directly from the dashboard as well */ if (purchase.webhookStatus == "failed") {